 Eagle owl

-The eagle owl owes its name to the piercing mating calls that the male makes from high perches in February and March: a muffled “u-hu” or “bu-bo”.
-The largest owl in Europe impresses all with its fiery orange eyes and long feathered ears.
-This means that the mighty hunter of darkness misses almost nothing.
-Accordingly, its prey ranges from hares and foxes to large birds – such as wood grouses and herons.
-The feet of all native owls are heavily feathered and the strong claws, which are pointed forwards and backwards in pairs, grip the prey as if with pincers.
-The sharp-edged, strongly curved and pointed beak, which is half hidden in the owl’s plumage, is used to kill the prey.
+The eagle owl owes its name to the piercing mating calls that the male makes from high perches in February and March: a muffled "u-hu" or "bu-bo".
+The largest owl in Europe impresses with its fiery orange eyes and long feathered ears.
+This allows the mighty hunter of the dark to miss almost nothing.
+Accordingly, its prey ranges from hares and foxes to large birds such as capercaillies and herons.
+The feet of all native owls are heavily feathered and the powerful claws, which are pointed forwards and backwards in pairs, grip the prey as if with pincers.
+The sharp-edged, strongly curved and pointed beak, which is half hidden in the plumage of the owls, is used to kill the prey.

 - Eagle owls can turn their heads almost completely round in a circle.
-The neck’s anatomy is adapted so that the blood supply to the brain is not interrupted.
+The anatomy of their neck is adapted so that the blood supply to the brain is not interrupted.

 Bubo bubo